 Graduation cords from Honors Graduation and Graduation Outfitters have made this opportunity possible.
 Thanks for your generosity!

-7/9/2020 update: Our 2020 awardees have been emailed.
-Their names and projects have been posted on our site, you can see their work here.
+Our 2022 awardees have been emailed.
+Their names and projects are being added to our Past Winners page.
 A heartfelt thank you to everyone who participated in this year’s scholarship and did so much to build up their communities!

 Ever wondered just how much of a difference high school students can make in their communities?
-In our 2020 scholarship program, our past winners proved it can be profound.
-That’s why our 2021 Design a Better Future scholarship will also be a design thinking community improvement project based on the LAUNCH Cycle.
-We will also fund five more $10,000 tuition awards, with the top project receiving up to $5,000.
+In our 2022 scholarship program, our past winners proved it can be profound.
+That’s why our 2023 Build A Better Future scholarship will also be a design thinking community improvement project based on the LAUNCH Cycle.
+We will award $10,000 to five new seniors, with the top recipient receiving an additional $5,000 grant to continue funding their project.

 - Read the Rules and Terms & Conditions (below)